Valentine Greatrakes, also known as "Greatorex" or "The Stroker," was an Irish faith healer born in 1629 who claimed his hands could heal.

 In August of the same year John Flamsteed, the famous astronomer, (then aged 19) traveled to Ireland to be touched by Valentine in an effort to cure his weakness of constitution, but sadly this did not work.

 News of his skills soon spread all over Ireland.
 In 1665 he was summoned to Bishop’s Court, in Lismore, where he was ordered to desist healing as he did not have a license.

-Valentine was invited to England by his former commander Lord Broghill, to help his wife who had been suffering migraines.
-In 1666, he defied the Bishop’s ordered and traveled to England, and although he was unable to help Broghill’s wife he decided to tour England offering to cure.
+Valentine was invited to England by his former commander Lord Broghill, to help his wife who had been suffering from migraines.
+In 1666, he defied the Bishop’s order and traveled to England, and although he was unable to help Broghill’s wife he decided to tour England offering to cure.
 As he traveled through towns and villages the sick were brought out to be cured by this faith healer from Waterford.

 By the time he arrived in London word had spread and he was summoned to Whitehall to present himself at the court of King Charles II.
-He was brought in front of the King and attempted to heal those sick people in attending.
+He was brought in front of the King and attempted to heal those sick people in attendance.
 Despite the fact that he failed the King determined that he was not being deceptive and allowed him to continue practicing.